sellep/terrap/README.txt

 terra README
 ===============
-terra is a service to control electrical (radio) outlets, based on clock, periodically and/or hygrometer (temperature / humitidy) scheduling
+terra is a service to control electrical (radio) outlets, based on clock, periodically and/or hygrometer (temperature / humidity) scheduling

 Prerequisites
 ===============